lanedrew/ldmppr/README.md

 <!-- badges: end -->

 `ldmppr` is an `R` package for working with location dependent marked point processes.
-The package includes a suit of tools for model estimation, model fit assessment, visualization, and simulation for marked point processes with dependence between the marks and locations and regularity in the pattern.
+The package includes a suite of tools for model estimation, model fit assessment, visualization, and simulation for marked point processes with dependence between the marks and locations and regularity in the pattern.